Urban Chickens in Columbia

 - Cooked chicken bones (could perforate their insides)

-- Refined sugars (whether cane, corn, soybean, this isn’t really something they should have in any type or quantity) however, the natural ones in fruit are fine in reasonable quantities
+- Refined sugars (whether cane, corn, or soybean, this isn’t really something they should have in any type or quantity); however, the natural sugars in fruit are fine in reasonable quantities.